ikeycode/gempus/README.md

 by a recruiter.
 Given an input file in a simplified crontab format, output the time-ascending order of events (i.e. execution paths)

-I personally thought it had some potential, figured, fuck it, create a more 'complete' crond in Golang around the notion.
+I personally thought it had some potential, figured, FCUK it, create a more 'complete' crond in Golang around the notion.
 More than likely I'll never complete the project, but hey, I like code.

 Oh, and I know, it has literally no real world purpose, and vixie-style cronds the world unite, systemd ate the crond, etc, etc.

+But seriously, don't rely on this for anything other than reference.
+It doesn't do anything useful and it's deliberately tied to the original design per the question.

 ## Name